HQarroum/HQarroum/PROFILE.md

 ### 👨‍💻 OS

-> Operating systems I use for development and personal use.
+> Operating systems I use for professional and personal use.

 <table>
   <tr>